benjamingr/JS-Monthly-Challenge-Nov-14/README.md

 ###How a winner will be chosen

 The winner is always Zirak.
-Sorry, that's just the way things our.
-Zirak will be announced after fair and democratic balot voting will be held after Dec 1st.
+Sorry, that's just the way things our. ---The Winner--- Zirak [will be announced](http://chat.stackoverflow.com/transcript/message/8231986#8231986) after fair and democratic balot voting will be held after Dec 1st.